 - 1. Grant of Phantom Stock Units.
-Subject to the terms and conditions of this Agreement and the Plan, the Company hereby grants to Grantee [NUMBER] Phantom Stock Units as described herein (the "Phantom Stock Units"), which constitutes a Performance-Based Stock based Award under the Plan.
-Each Phantom Stock Unit shall initially represent the equivalent of one Share as of the Grant Date, with the actual payout value to be determined under the terms and conditions of this Agreement.
-With respect to the Phantom Stock Units granted under this Agreement, the Committee reserves the right and authority, as exercised in its discretion, to decrease the size of the Incentive Award by a percentage not to exceed twenty percent (20%) at any time before or after the Incentive Award becomes fully vested but prior to actual payment, but subject to Section 6 for Detrimental Conduct.
-As a holder of Phantom Stock Units, the Grantee has the rights of a general unsecured creditor of the Company unless and until the Phantom Stock Units are vested and paid out to Grantee, as set forth herein. - 2.
+Subject to the terms and conditions of this Agreement and the Plan, the Company hereby grants to Grantee XXXXXXX Phantom Stock Units as described herein (the "Phantom Stock Units").
+Each Phantom Stock Unit shall represent an unsecured promise of the Company to deliver payment as set forth in Section 5 herein.
+As a holder of Phantom Stock Units, the Grantee has the rights of a general unsecured creditor of the Company unless and until the Vesting Payment (as defined in Section 5) is paid out to Grantee, as set forth herein. - 2.
 Transfer Restrictions.
 Grantee shall not sell, assign, transfer, exchange, pledge, encumber, gift, devise, hypothecate or otherwise dispose of (collectively, "Transfer") any Phantom Stock Units granted hereunder.
 Any purported Transfer of Phantom Stock Units in breach of this Agreement shall be void and ineffective, and shall not operate to Transfer any interest or title to the purported transferee.